petervdpas/goop2/docs/ARCHITECTURE_VISION.md

 In the traditional web, content lives on someone else's server and persists because a corporation pays the hosting bill.
 Your data is the product.
 Your identity is rented.

 In the ephemeral web, data lives with the user.
-Identity is self-sovereign.
+When a visitor interacts with a peer's site — filling out a form, posting a note, submitting a quiz answer — that data is stored in the **site owner's** database, with the visitor's cryptographic peer ID as the `_owner`.
+No tokens, no cookies, no OAuth.
+Identity is proven by the libp2p handshake itself.
 The network exists because people choose to participate — and it vanishes when they leave.
 Nothing persists without consent.
 Nothing is owned without agency.

 **The web was supposed to be ours.
 Goop² makes it ours again.**